SparDL: Distributed Deep Learning Training with Efficient Sparse Communication: Introduction

-Deep learning (DL) has succeeded incredibly in many complex data-driven applications~\cite{DBLP:conf/sigmod/KraskaBCDP18, DBLP:conf/sigmod/GalakatosMBFK19, DBLP:journals/pvldb/AkenYBFZBP21, DBLP:journals/pvldb/AbebeLD22, DBLP:journals/pvldb/BaoZXYOTA22, DBLP:journals/pvldb/AliPYS22}.
-However, training DL models is becoming more and more time-consuming with the increase in data volume and model complexity.
-In order to improve the efficiency of DL training, distributed technologies are widely used in the training process, dubbed distributed deep learning (DDL).
-DDL has attracted lots of research interest, especially in the database community~\cite{DBLP:conf/sigmod/Zhang0SYJM19, DBLP:conf/sigmod/JiangFY018, DBLP:conf/sigmod/MiaoNSYJM021, DBLP:conf/sigmod/FardLLDB20, DBLP:journals/pvldb/MiaoZSNYTC21, DBLP:journals/vldb/GuoZJWZCL21}.
-In DDL, data-parallel synchronous mini-batch stochastic gradient descent (S-SGD) is commonly used~\cite{DBLP:conf/sigmod/MiaoNSYJM021, mikami2018massively, DBLP:conf/infocom/ShiC019}.
-When S-SGD involves in DDL, the training model is replicated for each worker, and each worker uses a different part of the training data.
-At the end of every training iteration, workers synchronize their local gradients and update their training models with the same global gradients~\cite{DBLP:journals/vldb/JiangFYSC20}, commonly by All-Reduce synchronization.
-However, while DDL employs multiple machines to speed up training, the communication overhead on synchronous communication is also introduced~\cite{DBLP:conf/nips/WangniWLZ18, DBLP:conf/sigmod/JiangFY018, DBLP:conf/nips/WenXYWWCL17, DBLP:conf/nips/0001DKD19, DBLP:conf/nips/SunCGY19, DBLP:conf/nips/XuKDLNK21}.
-Moreover, the communication overhead is gradually becoming the bottleneck of DDL since the recent computational power from GPUs and TPUs is growing faster than the network speed~\cite{DBLP:conf/icdcs/ShiWZTWHC19, DBLP:conf/nips/StichCJ18, DBLP:conf/nips/WangniWLZ18, DBLP:conf/mlsys/ShiZSWZHJZGXLOZ21}.
-A common approach for reducing the communication overhead is the top-$k$ sparsification~\cite{DBLP:conf/iclr/LinHM0D18, DBLP:conf/nips/AlistarhH0KKR18, DBLP:conf/ppopp/0002H22}, which can sparsify the local gradients to about $1\%$ density while not impairing model convergence.
-However, designing communication algorithms for these top-$k$ sparsified gradients is not trivial.
+Nowadays, due to the large data volume and complex models, training deep learning models is becoming more and more time-consuming.
+To this end, many distributed model training techniques have been proposed for deep learning~\cite{DBLP:conf/sigmod/Zhang0SYJM19, DBLP:conf/sigmod/JiangFY018, DBLP:conf/sigmod/MiaoNSYJM021, DBLP:conf/sigmod/FardLLDB20, DBLP:journals/pvldb/MiaoZSNYTC21, DBLP:journals/vldb/GuoZJWZCL21, DBLP:conf/icde/ZhouLLOWY21}.
+Among them, data-parallel synchronous mini-batch stochastic gradient descent (S-SGD) is widely used~\cite{DBLP:conf/sigmod/MiaoNSYJM021, mikami2018massively, DBLP:conf/infocom/ShiC019}.
+Specifically, when the S-SGD is employed for distributed model training, at the end of each iteration, workers synchronize their local gradients, commonly by All-Reduce operation~\cite{DBLP:conf/ppopp/0002H22}, and update their training models with the same global gradients~\cite{DBLP:journals/vldb/JiangFYSC20}.
+However, S-SGD involves significant data communications~\cite{DBLP:conf/icdcs/ShiWZTWHC19, DBLP:conf/sc/RenggliAAAH19}.
+Top-$k$ sparsification~\cite{DBLP:conf/iclr/LinHM0D18, DBLP:conf/nips/AlistarhH0KKR18, DBLP:conf/ppopp/0002H22} is one of the ways to reduce the communication overhead, which can sparsify the local gradients to about $1\%$ density while not impairing model convergence.
+Regrettably, top-$k$ sparsification sometimes suffers from the sparse gradient accumulation (SGA) dilemma.